LogicMonitor recognized as a Customers' Choice by Gartner Peer Insights™ in 2024 Gartner Voice of the Customer for Observability platforms.

 disagree

 Most people know their hosts via DNS names (e.g. server1.lax.company.com) rather than IP addresses (192.168.3.45), and so enter them into their monitoring systems as DNS names.
-Thus there is a strong requirement that name resolution works as expected, in order to make sure that the monitoring system is in fact monitoring what the user expects it to be.
+Thus, there is a strong requirement that name resolution works as expected in order to make sure that the monitoring system is, in fact, monitoring what the user expects it to be.

-Sometimes we get support requests about how the LogicMonitor collector is resolving a DNS name to an IP address incorrectly, but DNS is all set up as it should be, so something is wrong with the collector.
+Sometimes, we get support requests about how the LogicMonitor collector is resolving a DNS name to an IP address incorrectly, but the DNS is all set up as it should be, so something is wrong with the collector.
 However, the issue is simply in the interactions of how hosts resolve names, which is not always the same as how DNS resolves names.

 The confusion lies in the fact that the tools people often use to validate their name resolution setup – host and nslookup – only use the name resolution system.
 They talk to the name servers listed in /etc/resolv.conf (or passed to them by their Active Directory configuration), and ask the name servers about what a particular host resolves as.